Scattershot Symphony Podcast Series 3

-Rosemary And Thyme – A PG-13 Rating
+Rosemary And Thyme is rated PG-13

 “PG-13 – Some material may not be suitable for children under the age of 13.
 Parents urged to give parental guidance.
 May contain some material parents might not like for their young children.
 For example, they may contain classifiable elements such as language and themes that are mild in impact.“

 Examples in Rosemary And Thyme:

 - In only several instances, “off-color” language further defines humor in character.

 - Important plot point: a woman misses her period.